WebFiori/docs/database.md

 ### Mapping Records to Objects

 It is possible to map the records to objects.
-To achive this, the developer can use the method [`ResultSet:: setMappingFunction()`](https://webfiori.com/docs/webfiori/database/ResultSet#setMappingFunction).
+To achieve this, the developer can use the method [`ResultSet:: setMappingFunction()`](https://webfiori.com/docs/webfiori/database/ResultSet#setMappingFunction).
 This method is used to set a function which can use to manipulate the result set after fetching.
 The method must return an array that contains the records after mapping.

 ``` php
 $db = TestingDatabase();